sec-js/PtestMethod/index.rst

 #############################
-Remediation / Hardening Series
+Hardening Series
 #############################

-The Remediation / Hardening Series cover all the phases as described by `The Penetration Testing Execution Standard <http://www.pentest-standard.org/>`_.
+The Hardening Series cover all the procedures needed to be more secure.

 - :doc:`Securing Debian <LFFSecuringDebiang>` : Technical steps to harden Debian systems.